tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 >extend              = *got-vote extend-vote *got-vote
 >```

-* If the local process is not the proposer of the current round, Tendermint will call `ProcessProposal` at most once.
+* Also for every round, if the local process is _not_ the proposer of the current round, Tendermint will call `ProcessProposal` at most once.
 At most one call to `ExtendVote` may occur only after `ProcessProposal` is called.
 A number of calls to `VerifyVoteExtension` can occur in any order with respect to `ProcessProposal` and `ExtendVote` throughout the round.
 The reasons are the same as above, namely, the process running slightly late in the current round, or votes from future rounds of this height received.

 >```abnf
 >non-proposer        = *got-vote [process-proposal] [extend]